lufinkey/react-native-events/README.md

 ## Usage

-In order for your native module to conform to node's EventEmitter class, you must register your module as an event emitter inside your native module's `index.js` file using the `registerNativeModule` method:
+In order for your native module to conform to node's EventEmitter class, you must first register your module as an event emitter inside your native module's `index.js` using the `register` method, and then conform it using the `conform` method:

 ```javascript
 import { NativeModules } from 'react-native';